microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 Once deployed, the site should be viewable at the following link: https://{your-github-username}.github.io/vscode-webview-toolkit/

-Finally, note that the first time you deploy the docs site, navigating to this link will likely result in a 401 error.
+The first time you deploy the docs site, navigating to this link will likely result in a 401 error.
 This is because GitHub Pages defaults to private visibility.
 To change this:

 -   Navigate to the "Settings" page of your forked repo
 -   Click the "Pages" sidebar tab